John Dunning (film producer)

-John Dunning (April 27, 1927 – September 19, 2011) was a pioneering Canadian film producer from Montreal who co-founded the Canadian film production company Cinépix and produced early works by notable Canadian directors David Cronenberg and Ivan Reitman.
-Dunning launched Cinépix with partner André Link in Montreal in the early 1960s.
+John Dunning (April 27, 1927 – September 19, 2011) was Canadian film producer and distributor.
+He is considered a pioneer of commercial Canadian cinema, as the co-founder of Cinépix Film Properties with André Link.

+Dunning produced early works by notable Canadian directors David Cronenberg and Ivan Reitman.
 Their biggest commercial success—and the first Canadian box office hit—came with Reitman's Meatballs (1979).
+Cronenberg described him as the "godfather of an entire generation of Canadian filmmakers."

 Early life

-Dunning was born in the Greater Montreal district of Verdun, Quebec—and into the film business.
+Dunning was born in the Greater Montreal district of Verdun—and into the film business.
 Dunning's father Mickey toured Quebec screening newsreel footage and later owned several cinemas.
 By the age of 13, John was working the candy counter at his family's Century Theatre in adjacent Ville-Émard.
 Upon his father's death several years later, Dunning managed the cinema, beginning a lifelong career in film.

 Career

 Dunning launched Cinépix with partner André Link in Montreal in the early 1960s.
 Initially a distribution company, Cinépix's first production was the 1969 erotic drama Valérie, which earned $1 million at the box office.
 Over the next number of years the firm produced a number of sex comedy films, including Here and Now (L'Initiation), Love in a Four Letter World, Heads or Tails (Pile ou face) and Oh, If Only My Monk Would Want (Ah!
 Si mon moine voulait...), which were labelled as "maple syrup porn" and saw Dunning compared to a Canadian Roger Corman.

 Cinépix produced early work by David Cronenberg (Shivers) and Ivan Reitman (Meatballs).
 The company also distributed art-house films including the grunge rock documentary Hype, Vincent Gallo's Buffalo '66, and SICK: The Life & Death of Bob Flanagan, Supermasochist.

 From 1989 to 1994, Cinépix was partners with Famous Players in C/FP Distribution, which was renamed Cinépix Film Properties (C/FP).
 In 1994, Cinépix bought Famous Players' stake in the organization.

 By 1997, Cinépix had a New York-based U.S. distribution arm and owned 56 percent of Ciné-Groupe, an animated film production company.

 Lions Gate Entertainment Corporation (LGEC) was formed in 1997 by Frank Giustra, a banker.
 LGEC purchased Cinépix and kept its leadership; Dunning, in turn, left the company.
 Cinépix was renamed Lions Gate Films on January 13, 1998.